superbolt08/OpenStream/README.md

 ---
 ## 🗂️ Directory Structure

-### `.github/`
-- GitHub-specific configurations and GitHub Actions workflows.

-### `antmedia/logs/`
-- Logs related to the Ant Media Server for managing video streams.

 ### `app/`
-- Core application logic (likely frontend/backend code).
+- Website application, including frontend and backend code.

 ### `images/`
-- UML Diagrams + Pictures + Architecture Diagram

-### `k8s/`
-- Kubernetes deployment files:
-  - `deployment.yaml`, `service.yaml`, `pv.yaml`, etc. for deploying containers, managing volumes, and services.
+- UML diagrams, architecture schematics, and other project-related images.

 ### `prisma/`
-- ORM configuration and Prisma schema for interacting with the MongoDB database.
+- Prisma ORM configuration and schema definitions for interacting with the MongoDB database.

-### `public/`
-- Static files for frontend serving (e.g., HTML, JavaScript, CSS).

-### `stream_server/`
+### `stream-server/`
 - Code/config for the video streaming server component.

+### `stream-server/`
+- Code/config for the video streaming server component.

+### `ml-server/`
+- Machine learning server for processing video data via API requests.

 ### `websocket/`
-- WebSocket logic for enabling real-time chat and stream communication.
+- WebSocket server responsible for real-time chat and stream-related communication.

 ---

 ## ⚙️ Configuration Files

-### `.example.env.development` & `.example.env.test`
+### `.example.env.development`
 - Example environment variable files for development and testing.

 ### `Dockerfile`
-- Docker configuration for building the project container image.
+- Docker configuration for building the project container image and container.

 ### `docker-compose.yaml`
 - Defines services, volumes, and networks to run the full application stack locally using Docker Compose.